gramener/gramex/gramex/apps/guide/websockethandler/README.md

                     function: pingbot.on_message    #   call on_message(handler, msg) in pingbot.py
                 on_close:                           # When websocket is closed
                     function: pingbot.on_close      #   call on_close(handler) in pingbot.py
-                origins:                            # Allow only from these domains.
+                origins:                            # Optional: Allow only from these domains.
-                    - gramener.com                  # This is optional.
-                    - localhost                     # If unspecified, all domains are allowed.
+                    - gramener.com                  # If unspecified, all domains are allowed.
+                    - localhost
                     - 127.0.0.1
+                # You can also add the auth: configuration like other handlers.
+For example:
+                # auth: true

 This passes on the `open`, `on_message` and `on_close` events to `pingbot.py`: